OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

 #### Least Privilege

 A security principle in which a person or process is given only the minimum level of access rights (privileges) that is necessary for that person or process to complete an assigned operation.
 This right must be given only for a minimum amount of time that is necessary to complete the operation.

-This helps to limits the damage when a system is compromised by minimising the ability of an attacker to escalate privileges (horizontally or vertically).
+This helps to limits the damage when a system is compromised by minimising the ability of an attacker to escalate privileges both horizontally or vertically.
-In order to apply this principle, proper granularity of privileges and permissions should be established.
+In order to apply this [principle of least privilege][elp] proper granularity of privileges and permissions should be established.

 #### Separation of Duties

-Also known as separation of privilege, separation of duties is a security principle which requires that the successful completion of a single task is dependent upon two or more conditions that are insufficient for completing the task by itself.
+Also known as [separation of privilege][sop], separation of duties is a security principle which requires that the successful completion of a single task is dependent upon two or more conditions that are insufficient for completing the task by itself.